Vietnam.vn - Nền tảng quảng bá Việt Nam

 In the absence of CTOT, continue to apply 5-minute MDI/flight to control air traffic flow.

-The affected flights include: Vietnam Airlines flight VN610 (Hanoi - Bangkok) had to turn back to refuel and wait for assessment from airport authorities, then took off at 14:55 local time; Thai AirAsia flight AIQ637 (Da Nang - Bangkok) was delayed compared to the plan, then departed at 14:59 local time.
+The affected flights include: Vietnam Airlines flight VN610 (Hanoi - Bangkok) had to return to refuel and wait for assessment from airport authorities, then took off at 14:55 local time; Thai AirAsia flight AIQ637 (Da Nang - Bangkok) was delayed compared to the plan, then departed at 14:59 local time.

 Unaffected flights include: VN615 (Hanoi - Bangkok) of Vietnam Airlines, BAV323 (Tan Son Nhat - Bangkok) of Bamboo Airways, VAG131 (Tan Son Nhat - Bangkok) of Vietravel Airlines.